o1-labs/rfcs/00xx-account-deletion.md

 **Adapting the parse function**.
 As of now, the parse function is based on the hypothesis that the `bigstring` parameter fully encodes a single value of type `Location.t`.
-We need to adapt this function to read only as many bytes as needed and return the `Location.t` read and how many bytes it actually read for the following read to occur.
+We need to adapt this function to read a sequence that is the result of concatenating multiple such values, i.e., only as many bytes as needed from a bytes sequence and return the `Location.t` read and where the following read should occur.
 While the cases of decoding `Location.Addr`and `Location.Hash` are fully determined by the ledger_depth (see the function [`serialize`](https://github.com/MinaProtocol/mina/blob/4495af5caea5e1bb2f98f92592c065f93a586ade/src/lib/merkle_ledger/location.ml#L106)), the case of `Location.Generic` is not, since it can contain any data.

-**On location serialization**.
-For that, we need to have a specific additional serialization of `Location.t` which is the same as the `serialize`, but for the case `Generic data`.
-In this case the new encoding would be `[0xff, Bigstring.length data, data]` for a generic location contained in the array instead of `[0xff, data]` for a single value.
+However, in the case of account removal, we need only worry about serializing the `Account` constructor.
+Its size depends on the fixed ledger depth.
+That means we have a simple concatenation of addresses to deserialize.

 **Space requirements**.
 We argue that this is okay to have this simple scheme in terms of space use.
 Indeed, in the worst case today, the ledger is full and we